25th November 2024

 Key findings

 • Different jurisdictions have defined rape differently, many placing emphasis on force, morality, or even context.
 26 countries in Africa have either restrictive or ambiguous definitions of rape; these definitions restrict the crime of rape to “carnal” or “vaginal or sexual intercourse”.
-Rape is criminalized as an offense against morality in 11 countries in Africa.
-In some instances, definitions have stipulated a combination of these factors in determining whether or not rape was perpetrated, reducing and even eliminating altogether the consent standard and resulting in confusing and inconsistent language.
+Rape is criminalised as an offence against morality in 11 countries in Africa.
+In some instances, definitions have stipulated a combination of these factors in determining whether or not rape was perpetrated, reducing and even eliminating the consent standard altogether, and resulting in confusing and inconsistent language.

-• Failure to recognize certain violations as rape.
-Several definitions of rape or legal frameworks proscribing rape failed to recognize all forms of unwanted sexual penetration (anal, oral, or vaginal by use of any body part or object), however slight or no matter the context, as rape.
+• Failure to recognise certain violations as rape.
+Several definitions of rape or legal frameworks proscribing rape failed to recognise all forms of unwanted sexual penetration (anal, oral, or vaginal by use of any body part or object), however slight or no matter the context, as rape.

 • Many jurisdictions have lenient penalties for rape.
 International standards require that punishment for rape should be effective, proportionate, dissuasive, and commensurate with the real gravity of the crime.